 Thank you for the opportunity to once again comment on the latest modifications to the proposed State Minimum Fire Safe Regulations, 2021.
 While the scope of rule changes has been significantly narrowed from previous versions, the Napa County Board of Supervisors remains very concerned with the draft document released by the Board of Forestry and Fire Protection (BOFFP) for the 15-Day comment period.
-The Regulations as drafted will significantly change the rural landscape of Napa County by imposing unclear and cost prohibitive regulations.
-The proposed repeal of provisions providing relief from the regulations to construct Accessory Dwelling Units (ADUs) or reconstructing homes following wildfire will greatly impact affordable housing in lower and middle class communities.
-The imposed roadway standards may financially prohibit families from rebuilding or provide housing for family members, friends, students, the elderly, in-home health care providers, people with disabilities, and others.
-Additionally, the scope and application disproportionally impacts local agricultural processing and retail facilities, including wineries.
+The Regulations as drafted will significantly change the rural countryside of Napa County by impacting affordable housing lower and middle class communities by imposing road improvements which may financially prohibit families from reconstructing homes that were destroyed or damaged in the recent wildfires; impacting the potential for Accessory Dwelling Units (ADUs) and Junior Accessory Dwelling Units (JADUs) on properties served by roads not compliant with the design criteria of Article 2; and disproportionally impact local agricultural processing facilities including wineries.

-Napa County understands the importance for regulations establishing minimum wildfire protection standards.
 Napa County has experienced significant loss of life and property in recent years due to wildfire.
 Since 2017, nearly a dozen people have died in fires and over 10% of our housing in the unincorporated area has been destroyed.
 In 2020, over 40% of the County land area burned.
 There is a critical need to strengthen measures to ensure the safety of our residents, workers, and visitors.
 Thousands of homes and several communities are located within fire hazard areas.
 Approximately 73% of Napa County lies within the State Responsibility Area (SRA) and Local Responsibility Area (LRA) Very High Fire Hazard Severity Zone (VHFHSZ), and approximately 45% of Napa County falls within the boundary of a High or Very High Fire Hazard Severity Zone.
-However, we need to ensure that families displaced by wildfires are allowed to rebuild their homes, our existing neighborhoods and businesses are able to responsibly grow in the future, and our investment in the safe economic redevelopment of Lake Berryessa recreation is realized.
+We need to ensure that families displaced by wildfires are allowed to rebuild their homes, our existing neighborhoods and businesses are able to responsibly grow in the future, and our investment in the safe economic redevelopment of Lake Berryessa recreation is realized.
 Sensible standards are needed to protect the public while ensuring that new development greatly reduces the potential for widespread destruction.

-Our specific comments on the draft regulations are as follows and are intended to provide recommendations and/or alternative language that would continue to provide for minimum wildfire

-Brad Wagenknecht District 1 Ryan Gregory District 2 Diane Dillon District 3 Alfredo Pedroza District 4 Belia Ramos District 5 protection standards, while allowing reasonable development to occur where protective measures can be taken:
+Our specific comments on the draft regulations are as follows and are intended to provide recommendations and/or alternative language that would continue to provide for minimum wildfire protection standards, while allowing reasonable development to occur where protective measures can be taken: